 Proper planning should be made to erect piping, area-wise following piping isometric and GA drawings.
 The following piping erection guidelines should be followed:

-- All tools, equipment, ropes, and pipes must be inspected and certified by HSE guidelines before erection to ensure that they are safe and ready, and clean and free from loose contamination.
+- All tools, equipment, ropes, and pipes must be inspected and certified by HSE guidelines before erection to ensure that they are safe and ready, clean, and free from loose contamination.

 - Pre-fabricated spools need to be identifiable and numbered/tagged.